 Mao Zedong modernised the Chinese alcohol production industry in the 1950s, at the time thousands of small independent distillers were producing liquor all over China.
 Mao sent representatives from China to the USA to learn modern industrial alcohol production techniques and what later resulted was the closing and merging of all the small family run alcohol producers into large state run distilleries.

 Shortly thereafter the familiar pungent Chinese baijiu aroma and taste profile as we know today was created and the setting up of the baijiu aroma classification system.
-The taste and smell of Chinese baijiu was originally created to appeal to a mass Chinese audience and has barely changed since its inception.
+The taste and smell of Chinese baijiu was originally created to appeal to a Chinese audience and has barely changed since its inception.

-This being the case then it is hardly surprising Chinese baijiu has a very limited liking to the western palate.
+This being the case then it is hardly surprising Chinese baijiu has a limited liking to the western palate.

-Now on the other hand the recipe for V.I.P Jiu 8 was created 300 years ago, well before the modernisation of the Chinese alcohol production industry.
+On the other hand the recipe for V.I.P Jiu 8 was created 300 years ago, well before the modernisation of the Chinese alcohol production industry.
 V.I.P Jiu 8 consists of nine natural ingredients and nothing more.
 No blending, no artificial flavourings or additives.
 During all phases of the recipes resurrection V.I.P Jiu 8 remained true to Kangxi’s original recipe, and forever mindful and respectful of its imperial pedigree.

 The scientific analysis confirms Kangxi was a master herbalist, the scientific analysis confirms V.I.P Jiu 8 is much more complex than the worlds biggest baijiu brand and finally the scientific analysis proves without a doubt that V.I.P Jiu 8 is packed full of positive compounds.